-A mononucleosis spot test is a simple blood test used to determine whether or not you are infected with the Epstein-Barr virus, which causes infectious mononucleosis.
-A doctor may order this test if you have symptoms of mononucleosis, a viral disease that affects certain blood cells and creates flu-like symptoms.
+A mononucleosis spot (or Monospot) test is a blood test used to determine whether or not you are infected with the Epstein-Barr virus, which is the organism that causes infectious mononucleosis.
+Your doctor may order this test if you have symptoms of mononucleosis.
+Mononucleosis is a viral disease that affects certain blood cells and creates flu-like symptoms.

-Mononucleosis is a viral infection usually caused by the Epstein-Barr virus (EBV), which is a type of herpes virus and one of the most common human viruses.
-Also called "mono" and "the kissing disease," the illness is not considered serious or life threatening.
+Mononucleosis is a viral infection caused by the Epstein-Barr virus (EBV), which is a type of herpes virus and one of the most common human viruses.
+Also called "mono" and "the kissing disease," the illness is not considered serious or life-threatening.
 This disease typically affects teenagers and young adults in their 20s.
-The symptoms of infectious mononucleosis can make it difficult to continue with normal daily activities, and may last from several weeks to a couple of months.
+The symptoms of infectious mononucleosis can make it difficult to continue with normal daily activities.
+Symptoms may last from several weeks to a couple of months.
 In rare cases, it can last several months.

 Symptoms of mononucleosis include:

 - jaundice (uncommon)

 If you have these symptoms for a week or longer, you may have mono.
 Your doctor may perform the mononucleosis spot test to confirm (or rule out) the diagnosis.

 When a virus infects the body, the immune system goes to work to fight it off.
 This is your body’s protective reaction.
 It includes the release of certain antibodies, or "fighter cells," charged with going after the viral cells.

 The mononucleosis test looks for the presence of two antibodies that typically form when certain infections — like those caused by the Epstein-Barr virus — are present in the body.
 Lab technicians place the blood sample on a microscope slide, mix it with other substances, and then watch to see if the blood begins to clump.
 If it does, the test is considered a positive confirmation of mononucleosis.